 7.)
 Give gifts through Trust: From the point of view of proper tax planning and safety of investments for the benefit of married daughter, father can create a private trust in the name of daughter.
 It helps in practical handling of the married daughter’s funds.
 If a direct gift is made to the daughter, all the investments normally are in the name of the daughter who takes them with her to her father-in-law’s house after marriage.
 If by chance there is a financial crisis in her husband’s family, she could be persuaded to part with the investments standing in her name for the sake of her husband’s family.
 In such a case, it may also happen that she may not be able to replenish the same for considerable time.
 Therefore to save the funds or wealth of the married daughter from being sold away under the pressure of husband or in-laws, it is advisable to have a trust for the married daughter.
 If investments for the benefit of married daughter stand in the name of trustees of the trust it is not possible for anyone to ask the trustees to part with the investments just to meet personal or business obligations of the family.

 9.)
-Do proper estate planning: If you are really concerned about you children’s future and want to reduce their hardships, then proper estate planning is vital.
-You should write a proper and tax efficient Will which helps in proper distribution of wealth among your children.
-You can create different tax files by not allocating the assets directly to the children but to his Hindu Undivided Family (HUF), grandson / granddaughter.
+Do proper estate planning: If you are really concerned about your children’s future and want to reduce their hardships, then proper estate planning is vital.
+You should write a proper and tax-efficient Will which helps in the proper distribution of wealth among your children.
+You can create different tax files by not allocating the assets directly to the children but to his Hindu Undivided Family (HUF), grandson/granddaughter.
 You can also create a Trust through your Will.
 This is the most important exercise which you should do at the moment your child is born.
 You can write in the Will as to how your insurance proceeds and other assets are to be utilized/distributed in case of your demise before the achievement of planned goals.

 Have you planned for your children’s future?
-Would you like to add few more practical points in above post?
+Would you like to add a few more practical points to the above post?